 It’s fantastic for your physical health

 Being physically active is good for your health wherever you do it but taking your activity outside brings additional benefits.
 Studies have suggested that walking or jogging outdoors can bring down your blood pressure and heart rate, as well as reducing the stress hormone cortisol.
-Fresh air helps promote good sleep, while sunshine gives you essential vitamin D. So building some outdoor activity into your routine can help you feel good and stay healthy during the COVID pandemic and beyond.
+Fresh air helps promote good sleep, while sunshine gives you essential vitamin D. Children and adolescents with access to nature also tend to enjoy more physical activity and more engaged in learning.
+So, building some outdoor activity into your routine can help you feel good and stay healthy during the COVID pandemic and beyond.
+Our experiences in the great outdoors, connecting with nature, whether in our villages, towns cities or coast, makes us happier and healthier.

 It supports your mental health and wellbeing

-Numerous studies have found that spending time in nature has a positive effect on mental health and wellbeing.
+Numerous studies have found that spending time in nature has a positive effect on mental health and wellbeing at all ages.
 Stepping out into green spaces for your walk or run gives an extra lift to your mood and increases your feelings of self-esteem.
 And woods, fields, and parks are great places to practise mindfulness – taking some time out of your busy schedule to relax and use your senses to reflect on your natural surroundings.
+Our green access not only support a range of health and wellbeing benefits, but can also foster social cohesion – connectedness and belonging.

 Missing meeting up with friends at work, the gym, or coffee shop?
 Being active together outdoors is a great way to reconnect with people, build relationships and reduce feelings of isolation.